-As of January 1 of each of these years, the QST paid or payable on the acquisition of goods and services covered by the restrictions can be included in calculating a large business's ITRs, at the applicable rate for the year in question.
+As of January 1 of each of these years, the QST paid or payable on acquisitions of goods and services to which the restrictions apply may be included in the calculation of a large business's ITRs at the applicable rate for the year in question.

-As a registrant, you must determine whether you constitute a small or medium-sized business (SMB) or a large business for each fiscal year.
+As a registrant, you must determine whether you are a small or medium-sized business (SMB) or a large business for each fiscal year.

-You are generally considered to be a large business if your and your associates' taxable supplies made in Canada exceeded $10 million during the last fiscal year that ended before the given fiscal year.
+You are generally considered to be a large business for a given fiscal year if your and your associates' taxable supplies made in Canada exceeded $10 million during the last fiscal year that ended before the given fiscal year.
 If the last fiscal year is shorter than 365 days, the value of the taxable supplies for that year must be adjusted on the basis of a one-year period.